1500 metres world record progression: IAAF era

-The first world record in the 1,500 m for women (athletics) was recognized by the International Amateur Athletics Federation, now known as World Athletics, in 1967.
+The first world record in the 1500 m for women (athletics) was recognized by the International Amateur Athletics Federation, now known as World Athletics, in 1967.

-To June 21, 2009, the IAAF has ratified 13 world records in the event.

 + - En route time during mile race.

 The "Time" column indicates the ratified mark; the "Auto" column indicates a fully automatic time that was also recorded in the event when hand-timed marks were used for official records, or which was the basis for the official mark, rounded to the 10th of a second, depending on the rules then in place.

 The IAAF accepted records to the hundredth of a second starting in 1981.

+Men (indoors)

+Indoor records are run over 73/4 laps of a shorter 200 m track.
+An asterisk indicates a record was repeated.
+All records since Gonzalez's 3:36.04 in 1986 were ratified by the IAAF.

+Women (indoors)

+All records since Decker-Slaney's 4:00.8 in 1980 were ratified by the IAAF.